Know the Basics to Get the Right Coverage

-How does an insurance company value my boat?
+How does an insurance company value my yacht or boat?

 When it comes to replacing or repairing your boat, you may be wondering how much the insurance company will value the boat and how much money you’ll get if something happens to it.
 The value of a boat is less easily determined than the value of a car or a house, because the value of the hull is not the only factor insurance companies take into consideration.
 Equipment and customizations, personal property and the value of the engines can all affect the boat’s overall value.

 If your policy covers the actual cash value of the boat, in the event of a total loss it will pay for the cost to replace the boat, minus depreciation at the time the loss occurred.
 If the boat can be repaired, it will pay for the total cost of the repair less a percentage of depreciation.
 On the other hand, you and the insurance company may be able to reach what is called an agreed amount value.
 In the event of a total loss, the policy will pay that amount.